 Unit No. Course learning Teaching and learning Assessment task outcome activity 1 Students will Students will be engaged in Mid-term and end- understand the interactive lectures using term tests will be composition and blackboard and conducted.
-Students classification of food PowerPoint presentations. will complete case components, including They will participate in study reports on

-Practicals:

-1 macronutrients and discussions on food micronutrients.
-They components, their and present findings. will learn about food biochemical roles, and enzymes, digestion, dietary balance.
-Case nutritional value, and studies on nutrient the concept of a deficiencies will be balanced diet. analyzed.
-2 Students will explore Concept-based lectures, Mid-term and end- energy balance, nutrient group discussions, and term tests will be absorption, metabolic problem-solving exercises conducted.
-Students adaptations, and the will be conducted.
-Students will be assigned biochemical basis of will review case studies on research projects on malnutrition.
-They will metabolic disorders and nutrient utilization understand the role of analyze dietary and present their functional foods and interventions. findings. nutraceuticals. initianingo.
-3 Students will Students will engage in Students will C understand food hands-on demonstrations complete food quality preservation principles, on food preservation analysis reports and food additives, techniques and participate deliver presentations genetically modified in debates on genetically on food safety foods, and food safety modified foods. regulations.
-Mid-term standards. mounted roods. and end-term standards. assessments will be conducted.
-4 Students will explore Interactive discussions, Students will submit a - the latest research in literature reviews, and literature review on a nutrigenomics, seminar presentations on selected topic and emerging research trends. present a seminar on probiotics, gut microbiota, bioactive 00 emerging nutritional , 5 00 compounds, and analyze recent journal trends.
-End-term personalized nutrition. articles and research assessment will be papers. conducted.
+Students classification of food PowerPoint presentations. will complete case components, including They will participate in study reports on macronutrients and micronutrients.
+They will learn about food enzymes, digestion, nutritional value, and the concept of a discussions on food components, their biochemical roles, and dietary balance.
+Case studies on nutrient deficiencies will be nutritional balance and present findings.
+2 balanced diet.
+Students will explore energy balance, nutrient absorption, metabolic adaptations, and the biochemical basis of malnutrition.
+They will understand the role of functional foods and nutraceuticals. analyzed.
+Concept-based lectures, group discussions, and problem-solving exercises will be conducted.
+Students will review case studies on metabolic disorders and analyze dietary interventions.
+Mid-term and end- term tests will be conducted.
+Students will be assigned research projects on nutrient utilization and present their findings.
+3 Students will understand food preservation principles, food additives, genetically modified foods, and food safety standards.
+Students will engage in hands-on demonstrations on food preservation techniques and participate in debates on genetically modified foods.
+Students will complete food quality analysis reports and deliver presentations on food safety regulations.
+Mid-term and end-term assessments will be conducted.
+4 Students will explore the latest research in nutrigenomics, probiotics, gut microbiota, bioactive compounds, and personalized nutrition.
+Interactive discussions, literature reviews, and seminar presentations on emerging research trends.
+Students will critically analyze recent journal articles and research papers.
+Students will submit a literature review on a selected topic and present a seminar on emerging nutritional trends.
+End-term assessment will be conducted.

-SKILL ENHANCEMENT COURSE : SEC-01 ICT TOOLS FOR BIOCHEMISTRY
+SKILL ENHANCEMENT COURSE: SEC-01 ICT TOOLS FOR BIOCHEMISTRY

-Course title & Code Credits Eligibility criteria Pre- requisite Lecture Tutorial Practical/ Practice of the course (if any) SEC-01 ICT TOOLS FOR BIOCHEMISTRY 02 0 02 - -
+Course title & Code Credits Eligibility criteria Pre- requisite Lecture Tutorial Practical/ of the Practice course (if any) SEC-01 ICT TOOLS FOR BIOCHEMISTRY 02 0 02 - -